Cover Song Licensing Explained

 A cover song is a new performance or recording of a previously released song by an artist other than the original performer or songwriter.
 It involves interpreting the song while preserving its original composition, including melody and lyrics.

-It’s important to note that making significant changes to the original structure may prevent it from legally being considered a cover.
 Legal licensing for cover songs typically doesn’t apply to remixes or mashups, which alter the original song’s melody, lyrics, or arrangement significantly.

 Legal Requirements for Releasing a Cover Song

 Every new song automatically receives copyright protection, granting the creator exclusive rights to their work.
-To legally release a cover song of a previously released song, obtaining a mechanical license, also known as a compulsory license, is generally required.
+To legally release a cover song of a previously released song, obtaining a mechanical license, also known as a compulsory license, is required.
 This license permits you to record and sell your version of the song with the song owner’s approval.

 How to Obtain a Mechanical License